yiliang2333/Real-time-howling-suppression/README.md

 I also have another implementation base on SFM(Spectrum flatness measurement).
 ![image](https://user-images.githubusercontent.com/96840064/223676467-fde9a682-2266-4c1b-a8cd-f8af774a66a5.png)

+*These 2 models are in Matlab 2022b version, you need to use this version to open.
+If you need other version, please contact me. zhouyiliang0311@163.com*
 - - - - - -
 ## Reference
 -[1]: (Toon van Waterschoot, Marc Moonen) *Comparative evaluation of howling detection criteria in notch-filter-based howling suppression* November 2010, Published in Journal of the Audio Engineering Society, vol. 58, no. 11, Nov.
 2010, pp. 923–940.